 Fundraising Activities.
 To support children's health and school nutrition-education efforts, school fundraising activities will not involve food or beverages from midnight to one-half hour after school that follow Assembly Bill 626 fundraising guidelines.
 Schools will also encourage fundraising activities that promote physical activity.
 The school district will make available a list of ideas for acceptable fundraising activities.

 Snacks.
 Snacks served during the school day or in after-school programs should make a positive contribution to children's diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
 Schools will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.
 The district will disseminate a list of healthful snack items to teachers, after-school program personnel, and parents.

 • If eligible, schools that provide snacks through after-school programs will pursue receiving reimbursements through the National School Lunch Program.

 Rewards.
 Schools will not reward students with foods or beverages that do not meet the approved AB626 food guidelines.
 Non-food items should be considered for rewards.
 Food or beverages will not be withheld as punishment.

-Celebrations.
-Schools should limit celebrations that involve food during the school day to no more than one party per class per month.
+Schools will limit celebrations that involve food during the school day to no more than one party per class per month.
 Each party will include food or beverage that meet nutrition standards for foods and beverages sold individually (above).
 The district will disseminate a list of healthy party ideas to parents and teachers.